TomHarrop/tcdemux/README.md

 Demultiplex files for target capture.

+This will eventually need to perform two functions:

+1. Check external barcodes -> demux (in development)
+2. Check external barcodes only (TODO)

 ## Configuration

 Use a csv file of desired sample name, read file name, i5 barcode, i7 barcode, and internal barcode.